 The service is intended to provide quality, practical advice to owners of heritage buildings.

 How to access the Heritage Advisory Service

-Council’s current Heritage Advisor, Ms Clare James visits the Tamworth Region on the last Friday of each month.
+Council’s current Heritage Advisor, Ms Clare James visits the Tamworth Region once a month of a Friday.
 Hour long appointments can be made by contacting the Development Planning and Compliance Division on 67 67 5507 or email to email@example.com

 If you have any photos, plans or additional information that is relevant to your property, please bring it with you to your appointment as it will assist in the provision of advice.
 After your consultation, advice can be sent via email, mail or presented to you at your appointment.

 - commercial building

 - garden or tree

 - movable heritage such as farm machinery, church organs, bells, written documents

 - industrial heritage such as mining sites and relics

 - constructing a new building in a heritage area